The Artful Deceiver: Arthur Trace

 Tickets ($35 General Admission, $45 First and Second Row): Buy Tickets

 What: From a two-month engagement at the world-famous Wintergarten Theatre in Berlin, to performing for the Prince of Monaco at the Princess Grace Theatre, and then a tour of China with the WuQiao Circus Festival, Arthur Trace has performed his “artful deception” around the globe.
-On June 25, 2016, he will bring his highly acclaimed show to the intimate Barrett Hall Theater at The Pasadena Conservatory.
+This time he brings his highly acclaimed show to the intimate Barrett Hall Theater at The Pasadena Conservatory.

-In this show unusual props, imaginative scenarios, and masterful sleight of hand will be thoughtfully combined to evoke wonder.
+In this show unusual props, imaginative scenarios, and masterful sleight of hand are thoughtfully combined to evoke wonder.
 Imagine:

 -An interactive painting that is transformed through sleight of hand